Yashvishe13/Gen-AI/Dream Machine 25 sec video/readme.md

-# Dream Machine API
+# Dream Machine API (Extended 25 sec version)

-A Python script to generate videos using the Dream Machine API and fetch the latest generated video link.
+A Modified Python script to generate videos using the Dream Machine API and fetch the latest generated video link extended to 25 secs.